- Public Safety Information & Services

 Novel Coronavirus (COVID-19) Updates

 People are still required to wear face coverings when in public at essential businesses, waiting in line, at medical facilities, and on public transit.
 It’s recommended, but not required, to wear face coverings when recreating outdoors.
 You should still maintain social distancing at all times.
-Review the County’s FAQ page for answers to frequently asked questions.
+Review the County’s Reopening page for more information.

 We’ll continue to provide local updates and City-specific information as we prioritize the health and safety of our community.